Leah Valerie: Due July 4, 2013. Born May 8, 2013. 3.5lbs, 16.14in, 10 fingers, 10 toes, 47 chromosomes. Oh – and 2 mommies.

 Leah does indeed have Down Syndrome.
 As we learned in the days after her birth, she also has esophageal atresia, which means that her esophagus and her stomach do not connect.
 Leah’s form is particularly rare; not only do the two ends not connect, but a very long portion of the esophagus simply isn’t there.
 This makes for a much more complicated surgical repair.
 Only about 2 to 5 children are born in the US each year with Down Syndrome and this form of esophageal atresia (Type A or “long-gap”).
 Leah is truly one in a million.

-Until the atresia is repaired or she is able to swallow, Leah cannot go home due to the potentially-fatal risk of aspiration pneumonia.
+Until the atresia was repaired or she was able to swallow, Leah could not go home due to the potentially-fatal risk of aspiration pneumonia.
 Leah weighed less than 3.5 lbs at birth.
 Doctors initially estimated that she could undergo a repair at 10 lbs (about October 2013).
-More recently, they advised us that they would operate on November 1, but if they had to abandon the challenging and complex procedure they had planned, Leah could be up to a year old before she was ready for a primary repair.
-Additionally, because she has Down Syndrome, her recovery from surgery may take longer than it would for a typical baby.
-Her doctor estimated that she will likely remain in PICU for at least a month after surgery, possibly two or three months depending on her progress.
+A few months later, they advised us that they would operate on November 1, but if they had to abandon the challenging and complex procedure they had planned, Leah could be up to a year old before she was ready for a primary repair.
+Additionally, because she has Down Syndrome, her recovery from surgery would likely take longer than it would for a typical baby.
+Her doctor estimated that she would likely remain in PICU for at least a month after surgery, possibly two or three months depending on her progress.

 Leah’s surgery took place on November 1, as planned.
 Miraculously and through the hard work and skill of her surgeons, the surgical team was able to connect the two ends of her esophagus without having to resort to the complex procedure they had initially anticipated, which would have kept Leah fully paralyzed for up to two weeks.

 Leah had a rough time early in her recovery from surgery.
-Doctors removed her from the ventilator after five days, but she was not able to breathe sufficiently for herself and the necessary supports and interventions would have jeopardized her surgical site.
+Doctors removed her from the ventilator after five days, but she was not able to breathe sufficiently for herself, and the standard supports and interventions that would ordinarily take place would have jeopardized her surgical site.
 After 12 hours of struggling to breathe, Leah was intubated again and remained on the ventilator for several more days, followed by several weeks of CPAP, high-flow oxygen, and eventually regular oxygen.
 After the failed extubation, it was discovered that Leah had laryngomalacia (a floppy larynx) in addition to her existing tracheomalacia, as well as some vocal cord nerve damage from the surgery.
 It took nearly a month for her voice to return.